-Given my experience working in childcare, I am no stranger to tantrums.
-I understand that tantrums are largely a result of a young child’s developing sense of themselves as an individual, separate from others in his/her world.
-Coupled with a desire for independence and difficulty expressing their intentions, feelings and emotions, toddler tantrums emerge from frustration at making themselves understood and getting their needs met… NOW!
+Given my experience working with young children, I am no stranger to tantrums.
+I understand that tantrums are largely a result of a child’s developing sense of self as an individual, separate from others in the world world.
+Couple this with a desire for independence and difficulty expressing their intentions, feelings and emotions, and toddler tantrums emerge.
+Basically, toddler tantrums result from frustration at an inability to make themselves understood and getting their needs met… NOW!

 Strategy #1.
 I believe the most effective strategy is actually making the effort to avoid the potential for tantrums in the first place.

-Young children need routine, sleep, food and your attention.
+Young children need routine, rest, food and your attention.
 If any of these four things is out of balance, you immediately increase the likelihood of a tantrum.
-Try and stick to routine sleep/nap times and meal and snack times.
+It can be helpful to stick to routine sleep/nap times and meal and snack times.
 I know that I am an incredible grouch when I am over tired or when my blood sugar drops as I haven’t eaten.

 Toddlers learn through their interactions with others.
 As their parent, they need you the most.
 Often, tantrums are a toddler’s way of seeking your attention.
 This doesn’t mean that you have to drop what you are doing and spend all day on the floor playing but you do need to think about how much of your time and attention they are actually getting on any given day.
 Make it easy on yourself by involving them in what you are doing.
 Toddlers love chores and can help to put away washing or groceries, help to prepare meals, or even wash a few (plastic!) dishes.